Data Breaches, AI and Data Protection Trends in 2023: Q&A with Lynn Wyeth, Head of Information Governance

 6. We know that data mapping is important to GDPR, but what if we used artificial intelligence to help us with various data mapping activities?
 Good or bad idea?

-"AI can prove incredibly effective and efficient in some of the simpler process driven activities.
+"AI can prove incredibly effective and efficient in some of the simpler process-driven activities.
 The time saved is invaluable as organisations need to become more efficient, and the public sector in particular has had to do more with less.
-Task-driven process such as issuing parking permits, or managing council tax payments for standard transactions can easily be automated.
+Task-driven processes such as issuing parking permits, or managing council tax payments for standard transactions can easily be automated.

 But, care does have to be taken where higher-level decisions are made that can impact on individual rights and freedoms though, especially with predictive analytics.
 Sometimes local solutions or complexities prove challenging even for a competent robot and still require human intervention where an individual needs to be aware of the thousands of pieces of legislation and case law that dictate policy and process in the public sector!
 Your Data Protection Impact Assessment will be invaluable at identifying any risks for any particular AI processing."